Free workshops and public talks ▸ Information & registration

 Together, we ask questions such as:

-When you’ve taken part in one of the workshops, you will no longer feel intimidated by bureaucratic German and find it easier to interact with Austrian authorities:
+When you’ve taken part in one of the workshops, you will no longer feel intimidated by bureaucratic German and will find it easier to interact with Austrian authorities:

 We speak German during the workshops; all teaching materials and discussions will be in German.